nl253/Dotfiles/README.md

 #### How I compiled my Vim

-1. follow instructions on official vim website
+1. follow instructions on the official vim website
 2. you will have to clone the vim repo somewhere
 3. RUN THIS